ChanaFerrari514/BookHubApi/README.md

 EXTRA authentication/authorization

     //POST http://localhost:4000/auth/signup
+    // Response to the request
+    {
+    "success": true
+}
 ### Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please submit an issue or a pull request.